 Employees and third parties (including suppliers) who observe or suspect a violation of the Code may ask a question or raise concerns in complete confidence through Carrier's Anonymous Reporting Program.
 Additional information about the Anonymous Reporting Program is available on Carrier's website at https://secure.ethicspoint.com/domain/media/en/gui/69582/index.html.

-Carrier made and continues to make training available to company management and employees on recognizing and mitigating the risk of human trafficking and slavery in supply chains.
+Carrier made and continues to make training available to company management and employees on recognising and mitigating the risk of human trafficking and slavery in supply chains.
 Employees with direct responsibility for supply chain management are assigned this training during their second year in that job function.

 Supply Chain Expectations

 To produce superior products in a responsible manner, we need suppliers who meet high standards for business practices, environmental responsibility and operational excellence.
 Accordingly, our suppliers are subjected to robust selection processes and criteria including verification against government denied party lists.

 Carrier's standard contract terms and conditions of purchase require suppliers to comply with all applicable laws and regulations.
 In addition, our standard contract terms require suppliers to adopt and comply with a code of conduct or policy statement regarding business conduct, ethics and compliance that satisfies, at a minimum, the principles set forth in the Supplier Code of Conduct ("Supplier Code").

 The Supplier Code sets forth Carrier's expectations for our suppliers, and aligns with the expectations we maintain for our own directors, officers, employees and representatives.
-Among other things, the Supplier Code requires suppliers to ensure child is not used in the performance of their work, whether or not related to Carrier business.
+Among other things, the Supplier Code requires suppliers to ensure child labour is not used in the performance of their work, whether or not related to Carrier business.
 It also requires suppliers to fully comply with laws and regulations prohibiting human trafficking.
 This includes prohibiting the use of forced, bonded or indentured labour, involuntary prison labour, slavery, or trafficking in persons.
-Additionally, the Supplier Code states our suppliers will allow Carrier and/or its representatives to assess their compliance, as well as the compliance of the suppliers’ business partners, with the expectations set forth in the Supplier Code in performing work for Carrier, including on-site inspection of facilities.
-The Supplier Code is available at https://corporate.carrier.com/supplier.
+Additionally, the Supplier Code states our suppliers will allow Carrier and/or its representatives to assess their compliance, as well as the compliance of the suppliers’ business partners, with the expectations set forth in the Supplier Code performing work for Carrier, including on-site inspection of facilities.
+The Supplier Code available at Https://corporate.carrier.com/supplier.